ZacGeurts/2PlayerLines-Plus/README.md

 This license updates and the software and all iterations are covered by the latest version.<BR />
 This is not free software.
 If it is used for commercial use then it requires negotiable royalty (1%+).<BR />
 This license covers this software across all iterations, including initial upload.<BR />
 Negotiations are with the original orange.
-The guy typing this out.<BR />
+The guy typing this out. https://github.com/ZacGeurts<BR />
 This is not free software and requires royalties for commercial use.<BR />
 If this helps you make money on your project, think of me.<BR />
 If you make a free project, enjoy.<BR />